Wiredcraft/mixable-object/README.md

 Originally part of [Carcass](https://github.com/Wiredcraft/carcass).

-> JavaScript is classified as a prototype-based scripting language ...
+> JavaScript is classified as a prototype-based scripting language...

 It just works, without the magical inheritance blah blah.